zewebdev1337/gpt-cli-helper/README.md

 ```

 ## NOTICE
-If your question contains quotes, be sure to wrap it with another type of quote or it will mess up with the syntax and return an erro
+If your question contains quotes, be sure to wrap it with another type of quote or it will mess up with the syntax and return an error

 Example: